Do you want to send Twilio SMS notifications from WooCommerce?

 From the dropdown menu, select ‘Send an SMS message to a number’.

-This will bring up a new box where you can add the To address and the Body of your text message.
+This will bring up a new box where you can add the ‘To’ address and the ‘Body’ of your SMS.

-Once you’re satisfied with your message, click ‘Save’.
+When you’re happy with your message, click on ‘Save’.

-After that, you can go ahead and make this recipe active.
+After that, you can go ahead and make the recipe active.

-Your new recipe will now be active, and you’ll automatically send Twilio SMS notifications to your customers once they complete a purchase in WooCommerce.
+Your recipe is now live, and Uncanny Automator will automatically send SMS notifications to your customers using Twilio every time they make a purchase.

 We hope this article helped you learn how to send Twilio SMS notifications from WooCommerce.
-You may also want to see our ultimate WooCommerce SEO guide and our expert list of the best WooCommerce plugins for your store.
+You may also want to see our guide on how to create an email newsletter and our expert list of the best WooCommerce plugins for your store.